tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

 - TOP Layer: Top interface.
     - VOLUME BAR: Volume control bar.
     - PLAYLIST GROUP: Playlist area.

-Of course.
-Here is the translation of the provided document into English.
-The translation aims for accuracy and maintains a formal, official tone suitable for technical documentation.

-***

 ### 2. Data Structure Design